Speras T1 flashlight review

 - With batteries: 375.5 g ( 13.21 oz)

-Size comparison with the best flashlight throwers I personally own.
+Size comparison with some of the best flashlight throwers I personally own.

 Driver & User Interface: